jkomoros/prompt-garden/README.md

 ### Seed Types

+The design of the library follows the "one seed type, one job" ethos.

 All parameters can accept a literal value or a reference to another seed's result (`{packet: 'seed_packet_file.json', id: 'REFERENCE_ID'}`), unless otherwise noted.